mtaulty/GLTF-Model-Viewer/README.md

 # GLTF-Model-Viewer
 A simple viewer for GLTF files on HoloLens

-In order to build, first clone the repo with --recursive in order to bring down the Mixed Reality Toolkit for Unity as part of the clone.
+In order to build, first clone the repo with --recursive in order to bring down the Mixed Reality Toolkit for Unity as part of the clone along with UnityGLTF.

 Then, you need to move into the GLTFModelViewer folder and run;